-Hepatitis B is an infectious disease caused by the hepatitis B virus which is transmissible by blood and sexual contact, as well as from mother to child at birth.
+Hepatitis B is an infectious disease caused by the hepatitis B virus which is transmissible by blood and sexual contact, as well as from mother to child at birth (unlike hepatitis C, which is strongly associated with risky injecting behaviour).
 The virus affects the liver by attaching to healthy liver cells and replicating.
 If not diagnosed and managed appropriately, hepatitis B infection can lead to cirrhosis (scarring of the liver), liver cancer or liver failure.

-Scroll down to read the key findings and to download the full version of the report.
+Scroll down to read the interpretation of the data and to download the full version of the report.